fortio/term/README.md

 # Go terminal/console support

-With the merging of https://github.com/golang/term/commit/a809085bff595080269599dbe788dd7fdf616ab4 this fork is now unnecessary :tada:
+Well while history and other bug fixes have been merged, there is a new bug fix pending, so this fork is back

 Please see https://pkg.go.dev/fortio.org/terminal for a wrapper of x/term that does provide History configuration, saving, conditional addition etc..